The screenplays at Headwaters Wordsmithing are meant to provide faith-based family entertainment.

 SYNOPSIS: The sudden death of the oldest son crushes the Bodey family – and that it happens during a football game makes the wound even deeper.
 Pain and anger festers within the relationship of Pastor J.T.
 Bodey and his wife, Linda, and soon starts to infect their small rural church.

-Desperation fuels the decision to start over with a new church in a new location.
-But new surroundings can’t help the Bodeys escape the same fears – and the same anger.
+Desperation fuels the decision to start over in a new location.
+J.T. resigns as a pastor but new surroundings and new pursuits can’t help the Bodeys escape the same fears – and the same anger.

+Linda blames football but holds tenaciously to God.
+J.T. blames God but still loves football.
 The strongest bond between J.T. and their remaining son, Jimmy, is football - the sport which only brings the memory of death to Linda.
-Linda confides her fear to Gladdy, an older woman in the church, who helps guide Linda toward an eventual place of reconciliation with God and her family.
+Linda confides her fear to Gladdy, an older woman in the church, who helps guide both Linda and J.T. toward an eventual place of reconciliation with God and each other.

 Life becomes great for the Bodeys.
 New friends.
 Football.
 There’s even the surprise inheritance of a classic convertible so J.T. and Jimmy can make the promised “Double-J Run” down Route 66 after Jimmy’s high school graduation.
-Then, just weeks before Jimmy’s senior year, J.T. is rushed to the hospital.
-Three days later, the doctor tells the family they only have a handful of months together.
+Then, just weeks before Jimmy’s senior year, J.T. is rushed to the hospital where the doctor tells the family they only have a handful of months together.

 Jimmy’s senior year sees victories on the gridiron as the family grapples with the coming loss.
-J.T. refuses to back down from his faith in God and his promise of the “Double-J Run” while Linda’s faith in God’s love is forged stronger by the trial.
+Linda refuses to back down from her faith in God and J.T.'s faith is forged stronger by this new trial.
+J.T. means to keep his promise and do the “Double-J Run” with Jimmy, his SEAL training reminding him to "never ring the bell" and never quit the mission.

 "God can be trusted" and "Champions stay on the field".